Background and Description

 Monitoring and Control

-For detailed information on insect emergence times, degree-day calculations, and the most current control practices (including mating disruption and recommended insecticides), read the "IPM Practices for Selected Pests" and "Relative Effectiveness of Insecticides and Miticides" sections of the Integrated Orchard Management Guide for Commercial Apples in the Southeast.
+For detailed information on insect emergence times, degree-day calculations, and the most current control practices (including mating disruption and recommended insecticides), read the "Pest and Orchard Management Program," "IPM Practices for Selected Pests," and "Relative Effectiveness of Insecticides and Miticides" sections of the Integrated Orchard Management Guide for Commercial Apples in the Southeast.

 Base a decision to spray insecticides against OFM on pheromone trap catches and a degree-day (DD) model.
 Use pheromone traps to determine the starting point of the model and to gauge the intensity of populations.
 Traps should be placed in orchards near the green tip stage of bud development, and checked at least two times per week.
 Hang traps at eye level at a density of one trap per 10 acres of orchard.
 The 'biofix' date is established when pheromone traps sustain a catch of two or more moths.
 (It is only necessary to check traps once per week after biofix is determined.)
 Begin to accumulate degree days at biofix.